dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/cloud-build-and-view-your-docs.md

 <TabItem value="checkbox" label="Selecting the checkbox">

-- Selecting **Generate docs on run** checkbox means if that particular step in your job fails, the job can still be successful if all subsequent steps are successful.
+- Select **Generate docs on run** checkbox to automatically generate updated project docs each time your job runs.
+If that particular step in your job fails, the job can still be successful if all subsequent steps are successful.

 </TabItem>

 <TabItem value="run_steps" label="Adding a run step">

-- Adding `dbt docs generate` to the list of commands in the job run steps means if that particular step in your job fails, the job will fail and all subsequent steps will be skipped.
+- Add `dbt docs generate` to the list of commands in the job run steps, in whatever order you prefer.
+If that particular step in your job fails, the job will fail and all subsequent steps will be skipped.

 </TabItem>